stylixboom/param_daemon/README.md

-Param daemon for Hyperledger under Docker Swarm
+Param daemon for Hyperledger/Fabric under Docker Swarm
 ===================

 Building a Hyperledger/Fabric infrastructure under a scalable environment like Docker swarm has several problems including the parameter setup for each individual node and connectivity issue between validating peer and its attaching chaincode when running under the swarm hood.